All Episodes

 More from Obama Stash.

-Responding to a local rumor, people standing in line for hours, turning over valuable personal information, and expecting to receive a government handout in New York City.
+Obama money rumor has people lining up in New York City again, responding to a local rumor, people standing in line for hours, turning over valuable personal information and expecting to receive a government handout in New York City.

-This time people in New York are lining up because they heard that people were getting a debit card loaded with as much as $1,000 of stimulus money.
+This time, people in New York are lining up because they heard that people were getting a debit card loaded with as much as $1,000 of stimulus money.

 However, based on the latest information, there's no money being given away, and yet people continue to line up and turn over their personal information in hopes that they are collecting stimulus money from Obama.